-Table 6.
-Words and Phrases that Risk Polarization
+Table 6: Words and Phrases That Risk Polarization

-Justice dog-whistle unfairly labeling people and especially conservatives as racists reducing disproportionate suffering treatment and meaningful involvement of all people in decisions that affect health and the environment Equity Equality, which is impossible and unrealistic To each according to their needs, and eliminating barriers Expanding opportunity Carbon Tax Majors and supermajors: necessary to build carbon markets Necessary to discourage more combustion of hydrocarbons Carbon price, carbon dividend, or carbon value Climate Change Overheated rhetoric that ignores material human needs Global crisis that requires switch to renewables ASAP Strong storms, heat stress, cold snaps, flooding, droughts Decarbonization Unrealistic to go to zero-carbon energy anytime soon; doing so would hurt the globally vulnerable the most Necessary to avoid the worst-case scenarios of climate change Energy transitions, or shifts among forms of energy, which play out differently in different places, times, and peoples Energy Transition If it means moving away from coal, oil and gas, it is unrealistic and unnecessary If it means ultimately moving away from coal, oil and gas, it is feasible and necessary Energy development: using natural resources for energy sustainably, in way that reduces or eliminates GHGs
+Trigger Word: Pro-Coal/Oil/Gas: Pro-Renewables: Less Polarizing: Fossil Fuel Natural resources that make our lives possible Materials that cause GHG emissions and environmental injustices Coal, oil and gas; or, hydrocarbons Environmental Justice Derogatory leftist dog-whistle unfairly labeling people and especially conservatives as racists Recognizing and reducing disproportionate suffering Morally right and fair treatment and meaningful involvement of all people in decisions that affect health and the environment Equity Equality, which is impossible and unrealistic To each according to their needs, and eliminating barriers Expanding opportunity Carbon Tax Majors and supermajors: necessary to build carbon markets Necessary to discourage more combustion of hydrocarbons Carbon price, carbon dividend, or carbon value Climate Change Overheated rhetoric that ignores material human needs Global crisis that requires switch to renewables ASAP Strong storms, heat stress, cold snaps, flooding, droughts Decarbonization Unrealistic to go to zero-carbon energy anytime soon; doing so would hurt the globally vulnerable the most Necessary to avoid the worst-case scenarios of climate change Energy transitions, or shifts among forms of energy, which play out differently in different places, times, and peoples Energy Transition If it means moving away from coal, oil and gas, it is unrealistic and unnecessary If it means ultimately moving away from coal, oil and gas, it is feasible and necessary Energy development: using natural resources for energy sustainably, in way that reduces or eliminates GHGs

-2. Environmental Justice
+Chapter 2.
+Environmental Justice

 Energy transitions require creativity, and one form of creativity involves combining existing ideas in a novel manner.
 In this sense, our goal is to bring together disconnected or conflicting groups of people in order to promote the constructive development of innovative ideas.
-As in other sections of this report, our role is not to offer fantastical solutions to the problems of energy transitions, but to instead find new connections, to offer new data, and to help voice the different perspectives that are found within the region.
+As in other sections of this report, our role is not to offer fantastical solutions to the problems of energy transitions but to instead find new connections, offer new data, and help voice the different perspectives that are found within the region.
 It is in this spirit that we proceed with a discussion of environmental justice.

-Before engaging in a substantive discussion of the specificities of environmental justice in the coastal regions of Louisiana and Texas, it's important to be clear about what we mean by the phrase "environmental justice".
-Definitions for terms such as these are abundant and have inevitably served as focal points of contestation, the bounds of which are in a state of continuous social negotiation.
-However, the White House Environmental Justice Advisory Council has synthesized at least thirty years of research in formulating a definition of environmental justice which, in our view, reflects the ambitions of those who invoke the phrase.
+Before engaging in a substantive discussion of the specificities of environmental justice in the coastal regions of Louisiana and Texas, it's important to be clear about what we mean by the phrase "environmental justice."
+Definitions for terms such as this are abundant and have inevitably served as focal points of contestation, the bounds of which are in a state of continuous social negotiation.
+However, the White House Environmental Justice Advisory Council has synthesized at least 30 years of research in formulating a definition of environmental justice that, in our view, reflects the ambitions of those who invoke the phrase.
 Specifically, the council defines environmental justice as:

-[The] just treatment and meaningful involvement of all people regardless of race, color, national origin, or income, or ability, with respect to the development, implementation, enforcement, and evaluation of laws, regulations, programs, policies, practices, and activities, that affect human health and the environment (WHEJAC, 2021, p.
-79).
+[The] just treatment and meaningful involvement of all people regardless of race, color, national origin, or income, or ability, with respect to the development, implementation, enforcement, and evaluation of laws, regulations, programs, policies, practices, and activities, that affect human health and the environment (WHEJAC 2021, p.
+79).10